Charles McGrath (politician)

 David Charles McGrath (10 November 1872 – 31 July 1934) was an Australian politician.
 Originally a member of the Australian Labor Party, he joined Joseph Lyons in the 1931 Labor split that led to the formation of the United Australia Party.

 Early life

 McGrath was born at Newtown, Victoria to David McGrath, an Irish-born miner, and Evelyn, née Horsefield, an Englishwoman.
 He attended Newtown State and Creswick Grammar schools before working at the family store at Allendale.
-He was a member of the South Ballarat football team during the 1890s.
+He was a playing member of the South Ballarat Football Club during the 1890s and a former president of the club too.

 He married Elizabeth Johnstone Gullan in Ballarat on 24 May 1898; the couple moved to Pitfield Plains in 1900 to expand the family business.

 State politics

 In 1904, McGrath was elected to the Victorian Legislative Assembly for Labor, representing the seat of Grenville.
 He became known as a spokesman for the mining industry, and earned the nickname "Bull" for his promotion of Labor in country areas; with Frank Anstey, he travelled extensively in the Gippsland area in November 1904.